relejek/gitp/README.md

 u1 is adding new changes here
 u2 to made some mikstake here. less see wether u1 can fix them issues

+u2 i am working as ussual. now worries no tension.